Foreign Jobs

 • Receiving and welcoming guests.

-• overseeing and documenting the overall number of check-ins and check-outs for each day.
+• Overseeing and documenting the overall number of check-ins and check-outs for each day.

-• taking queries and service requests over the phone, both in person and over the phone.
+• Taking queries and service requests over the phone, both in person and over the phone.

-• completing all administrative duties, including timekeeping, billing, managing social media presence or online reputation management, filing, photocopying, document handling, accepting payments, returning deposits, etc.
+• Completing all administrative duties, including timekeeping, billing, managing social media presence or online reputation management, filing, photocopying, document handling, accepting payments, returning deposits, etc.

 • Scheduling meetings, answering, and transferring calls to upper management or any relevant department.